Josh Gottheimer: Early life and education

 Gottheimer was born in Livingston, New Jersey, on March 8, 1975.
 Gottheimer is the son of Jewish parents, a preschool teacher and a small business owner.
 Growing up, Gottheimer stocked shelves at his father's store.
 He was bar mitzvahed both in New Jersey and in Israel.
 He describes the experience as foundational.
 At the age of 16, Gottheimer served as a U.S. Senate page for Frank Lautenberg, a senator from New Jersey.
 Through high school and college, Gottheimer held internships with C-SPAN, the secretary of the Senate, and Tom Foley, the speaker of the U.S. House of Representatives.

 Gottheimer graduated from West Essex High School in 1993.
 He attended the University of Pennsylvania, where he graduated in 1997 with a Bachelor of Arts degree in American history Phi Beta Kappa and summa cum laude.
 He was a member of the Alpha Epsilon Pi fraternity, master and president of the Interfraternity Council, a member of Sphinx Senior Society, and a University Scholar.
 While at Penn, he served on the "rapid response team" for Bill Clinton's 1996 reelection campaign.
 After Clinton's reelection, Gottheimer attended Pembroke College, Oxford, on a Thouron Award, studying toward a Ph.D. in modern history.
 In 2004, Gottheimer graduated from Harvard Law School with a Juris Doctor.

 Early career

 Gottheimer joined the Clinton administration as a speechwriter in 1998, at age 23, working in the administration until its end in 2001.
 While attending law school, he worked as an adviser for Wesley Clark's 2004 presidential campaign, John Kerry's 2004 presidential campaign, and Hillary Clinton's 2008 presidential campaign.
-After the 2004 election, Gottheimer worked for the Ford Motor Company, then became an executive vice president at Burson–Marsteller.
-From 2010 to 2012, he worked for the Federal Communications Commission, where he led an initiative related to broadband internet.
+After the 2004 election, Gottheimer worked for the Ford Motor Company as their director of strategic communications, then became executive vice president at the PR firm Burson–Marsteller in 2006.
+From 2010 to 2012, he worked for the Federal Communications Commission, where he led a public/private initiative related to broadband internet.
 He subsequently became a strategist at Microsoft.